By Erik Marcus

 Soups

-Soups offers another delicious way to add vegetables to your diet.
+Soups provide another delicious way to add vegetables to your diet.
 Five minutes is all you’ll need to start a batch of soup in an Instant Pot or slow-cooker.
 These appliances free you from having to babysit your soup while it’s cooking.

 Our vegan soups page recommends several vegan cookbooks devoted entirely to soups, Instant Pots, and Slow Cookers.
 Just keep in mind that most soups contain a great deal of salt.
-In fact, salty snack foods like potato chips or tamari-roasted almonds typically contain much less sodium than does soup.
+In fact, salty snack foods like potato chips or tamari-roasted almonds typically contain much less sodium per serving than does soup.
 So if you have high blood pressure, you might want to go elsewhere for your vegetables.

 Salads